EvanHuang7/ai-tools/README.md

 ## <a name="about-the-author">👨‍💼 About the Author</a>

 Hi!
 I'm Evan Huang — a full-stack software developer with 4+ years of experience in web applications, real-time systems, and cloud integration.
-I’m passionate about building scalable products with clean architecture, elegant UI/UX, and modern technologies like React, Node.js, MongoDB.
+I’m passionate about building scalable products with clean architecture, elegant UI/UX, and modern technologies like Google Cloud Platform, React, Node.js, Go, Python.

-This chat app project was completed on **May 4, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.
+This AI tools app project was completed on **August 8, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.

 Feel free to connect with me in LinkedIn or GitHub!